If there’s one thing Italians know well, it’s that no social gathering of family & friends is complete without plenty to

 Ill vino - the wine

 To celebrate in true Italian style, each course should be complemented with an enticing wine.
 The general rule is that red wine should be served with red meat, whilst white wine is typically served with chicken or fish.
 Discover more about regional Italian wines with our various wine guides, from Tuscan classics to Veneto's finest.

 Il cibo – the food!

-A typical Italian dinner party menu comprises of between 5 and 8 courses: aperitivo, l’antipasto, il primo, il secondo, contorno e insalata, il dolce, formaggi e frutti and, finalmente, caffe e digestivo.
+A typical Italian dinner party menu, including the aperitivo and antipasti, comprises of between 5 and 8 courses: il primo, il secondo, contorno e insalata, il dolce, formaggi e frutti and, finalmente, caffe e digestivo.

 Wondering what on earth you’re going to prepare for this extravagant multi-course Italian dinner menu?
 Don’t worry – we’ve got you covered!
 (Or you can always cheat - after all, our authentic Italian dishes are perfect for a pasta dinner party!
 Our pasta dishes are ready in under five minutes, and make for the perfect il primo course.
 We’ve even covered your antipasto needs with our charcuterie platter, and our curated weekly cocktail makes for the perfect aperitivo or digestivo moment.

 Il primoYou might be surprised to hear that in Italy, pasta is usually served in small portions as a starter rather than a main course.
 Of course, you can serve any type of pasta you like – though fresh pasta is recommended as you can cook this in minutes and avoid keeping your hungry guests waiting!